Watercolor style animation in Clip Studio PAINT

 Hello!
 In this article we will learn step by step how to make a Watercolor style Animation in Clip Studio PAINT, we will see the whole process so that we can achieve a great result.

-The animation that we will perform:
+The animation we will make:

 To do this, we will go step by step with each of the parts of the process, so that you understand it in the best way.